In-depth reviews

 27-297yrs/80,000 miles1yr/ 5,000 milesFrom £108/£216

-While new electric car prices have been rapidly increasing in recent months, the MG4 has launched with a starting price of just under £26,000, making it one of the very cheapest electric cars on sale today.
-And even if you want to upgrade to the Long Range model, that’ll only set you back less than £28,500, which is several thousand pounds less than you’d have to pay for the equivalent VW ID.3 or Cupra Born.
+While new electric car prices have been rapidly increasing in recent months, the MG4 remains one of the cheapest electric cars you can buy, starting at just under £27,000.
+Upgrading to the Long Range model only costs an extra £2,500, which is still several thousand pounds less than you’d have to pay for the equivalent VW ID.3 or Cupra Born.

 Of course, like all electric cars, you pay zero road tax for the time being, company-car tax is much lower than any petrol or hybrid alternative and even servicing should be relatively inexpensive as well.
 Simply put, the MG4 will be one of cheapest-to-run family cars you can buy – electric or otherwise.